 They will be entitled to vote in UK and European Parliamentary elections, but not at local elections.
-Registration must be renewed annually, but can be cancelled at any time.
+Registration must be renewed annually, and can be cancelled at any time.

 Crown Servants or British Council employees working outside of the UK, or the spouse/civil partner of one, may register by completing the appropriate form.
 This must be renewed every year but may be cancelled at any time.

-All declarations of local connection must be renewed annually but may be cancelled at any time.
+All declarations of local connection must be renewed annually and may be cancelled at any time.

-To request a Declaration of Local Connection form email email@example.com
+To request a Declaration of Local Connection form email the Electoral Services Team